What parents should know about their child's tooth-loss timeline

 Another way of caring for new teeth after tooth-loss in children is avoiding acidic drinks and sweets.
 Removal of these food items in your child’s diet can make a difference in preventing tooth damage.

 How did you handle your children losing their teeth?
 Tell us about your experience by leaving a comment.
-In case your child losses a permanent tooth by accident, watch this video:
+In case your child loses a permanent tooth by accident, watch this video: